 - To register, visit www.usgbc.org and click on “My Credentials.”
 Sign in using the USGBC username and password you created in Step 2.
 Select “Apply for an Exam.”

 - Review and update your profile.

-- Upload eligibility documentation; read and agree to the terms.
+- Upload any requested eligibility documentation; read and agree to the terms.

 - Enter payment information (see the prices listed below).